sayedzeeshan/Kerning/README.md

 # Kerning
 A Tool that provides automatic kerning for ligature based OpenType fonts in Microsoft Volt
 # Prerequisites
-- Development environment:
+**Development environment**
+Latest versions of the following packages are recommended:
  - Python 3
  - NumPy
  - OpenCv
  - Matplotlib
  - Glib

 **Glyph setup**